lfigueira/tdh_lego/README.md

 ![Alt text](/img/tdh_lego_arch.png?raw=true "Streaming solution architecture diagram")

 The project is organised in docker containers as follows:
 * `docker-compose.yml`: starts two  services: a generator and a detector.
 Both services interact ith the Kafka broker and are started at the same time.
 The generator service loads the csv files and publishes them to the Kafka broker, simulating a streaming application.
 The detector service consumes the same topic from  the Kafka broker.
-The detector app also enriches each data row, adding two fields: `break_event` and `rgt_turn`;
+The detector app also enriches each data row, adding two fields: `break_event` and `rgt_turn`.
+The final data row is then inserted into the MondoDB collection;
 * `docker-compose.kafka.yml`: container for the Kafka and Zookeeper services.
 This should be the first container to run;
 * `docker-compose.mongo.yml`: MongoDB server container.

-Running this container will launch 2 services: a generator service, which loads the data files and streams them into a Kafka topic, and a detector app, which consumes the Kafka topic, enriches the transactions and publishes them as a new Kafka topic.
+### Running the containers/scripts
 The following commands will launch the containers needed to run the solution, as well as start the scripts that stream and store the data:
 1. Create the network shared by all containers: